 Assistive Technology Provider

-If you can drag him away from a baseball game (watching and playing!), you'll find Bryan working hard at being an Assistive Technology Provider.
-He supports our staff with special projects, works directly with students, and supporting professional development workshops.
+If you can drag him away from a baseball game (watching and playing!), you'll find Bryan working hard at being an awesome Assistive Technology Provider.
+He supports our staff with special projects, works directly with students, and supporting & presenting at professional development workshops.
 And with all of this going on, he is fitting in earning a Master's degree to become an

 SLP and AAC specialist!